-- · taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or is in some other way identifiable as a pupil at the school. - or misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly running of the school or - poses a threat to another pupil or member of the public or - could adversely affect the reputation of the school.
+- taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or is in some other way identifiable as a pupil at the school. - or misbehaviour at any time, whether or not the conditions above apply, that: - could have repercussions for the orderly running of the school or

+- poses a threat to another pupil or member of the public or - could adversely affect the reputation of the school.

 Monitoring and Review The Governing Body will review this policy annually and assess its implementation and effectiveness.
-Review: March 2022 By: Mrs Milford Signed: Mrs Milford Due to be Reviewed: March 2023
+Review: February 2024 (Approved by Governors: February 2024) By: Mrs Milford Signed: Mrs Milford Due to be Reviewed: February 2025